 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath only to discover that the water isn’t draining it, you’re aware of how annoying it is.
-Not only does it slow the morning routine, however, it can be more difficult to clean after having finished.
-While chemical drain cleaners are sometimes effective, they can also damage your pipes and cause harm to the environment.
-The good news is there’s plenty of methods that are natural to unblock the shower drain without using harsh chemical solutions.
+If you’ve ever stepped into a shower only to realize that the water doesn’t drain and you’re frustrated, you’ll know how it is.
+This not only slows down your morning routine however, it can be more difficult to clean after you’re finished.
+Although chemical drain cleaners can be sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news is there’s a lot of natural methods to clear a shower drain without using harsh chemical solutions.

 Key Takeaways

-- Chemical drain cleaners can harm pipes as well as the environment.
+- Chemical drain cleaners can damage pipes and the environment.

-- There are natural ways to get rid of the blockage in a shower, such as using baking soda, vinegar, a wire hanger, or a wet/dry vacuum.
+- There are several natural methods to unblock the drain of a shower for example, baking soda or vinegar or a wire hanger or a wet/dry vacuum.

-- To use baking soda and vinegar method: gather ingredients, unblock the cover for draining and any obstructions, and pour baking soda, followed by vinegar.
-Allow 30 minutes, then flush with boiling water.
+- To make use of the baking soda method and vinegar: collect items, clean drain cover and debris, then pour baking soda, followed by vinegar.
+Wait 30 minutes and then flush with boiling water.

-- To use wire hanger method Straighten the wire hanger, leaving the other end as it was Create a hook at the top, and then place it in the drain to fish hair and other debris out.
+- Wire hanger method Straighten the wire hanger leaving the other end as it was and then create a hook on the end, then insert it into the drain, and then use it to pull hair and other debris out.

-- To use wet/dry vacuum method Set the vacuum in "wet" mode, cover overflow drains with tape or cloth, connect the hose to create an airtight seal.
-Then turn on the vacuum for 3 minutes.
+- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode, cover overflow drains with tape or cloth, attach the hose, creating an air-tight seal then turn on the vacuum for three minutes.

 Method 1 Method 1: Making a cake with baking Soda and Vinegar